the-moog/ezp2023plus/readme.md

 - delay override from main window
 - flash size override from main window
 - automatic test before read or write
-- try to build on a clean machine
 - erase (not implemented in libezp2023plus)
 - translations